-Hip resurfacing is a surgical procedure that involves reshaping and covering the head of the thighbone with a metal cap.
+Hip resurfacing is a surgical procedure that involves reshaping and covering the head of the thighbone (femoral head) with a wear resistant cap.
 The procedure also includes the placement of a new surface in the socket.
-In comparison, total hip replacement involves the complete removal of the top of the thighbone, as well as placement of an artificial hip socket.
+In comparison, total hip replacement involves the complete removal of the head of the thighbone.

-Dr. Pritchett will often use state of the art surgical techniques, such as robotic assisted surgery, during some hip procedures.
+Dr. Pritchett will often use state of the art surgical techniques for hip resurfacing surgery.

-Patients under the age of 65, those who actively participate in athletic activities, and those who have good bone quality, often benefit most from hip resurfacing.
-Men and women can both benefit from hip resurfacing; however, women suffering from osteoporosis will often benefit more from other treatments, such as total hip replacement.
+Hip resurfacing is typically recommended for younger patients with strong bones.
+Patients under the age of 65, those who actively participate in athletic activities, and those who have good bone quality, benefit the most from hip resurfacing.
+Men and women can both benefit from hip resurfacing.
+Typically women are just as good a candidate for hip resurfacing as men.

 Based on a comprehensive evaluation of the joint damage, Dr. Pritchett will determine the best treatment option to help each patient return to their daily activities as soon as possible.

 Potential Benefits of Hip Resurfacing

 Hip resurfacing techniques allow Dr. Pritchett to preserve as much of the bone of the joint as possible, by reshaping (instead of removing) the head of the femur.
 The benefits of hip resurfacing compared to traditional total hip replacement include:

 - A more natural fit of the joint components post-op

 - Reduced risk of dislocation due to a more natural size implant